-The Office of Alcohol, Drug and Wellness Education provides programming and outreach in the form of campus-wide “awareness” events (i.e. Breast Cancer Awareness Month, National Collegiate Alcohol Awareness Week, Great American Smoke Out and Safe Spring Break), hall and floor programs, and individual and group counseling sessions.
-The office provides education and counseling for students concerned about alcohol, drug and other wellness related issues.
+The Office of Alcohol, Drug and Wellness Education provides programming and outreach in the form of campus-wide “awareness” events (i.e. National Collegiate Alcohol Awareness Week, Great American Smoke Out and Safe Spring Break), hall and floor programs, and individual and group counseling sessions.
+The office provides education and counseling for students concerned about alcohol, drugs and other wellness related issues.
 Additionally, the Office of Alcohol, Drug and Wellness Education is a campus-wide resource – providing wellness-related information and referrals for students, whether for a class project or personal use.

 Two student organizations work in conjunction with the Office of Alcohol, Drug and Wellness Education: C.H.O.I.C.E.S.
 (Choosing Healthy Options in Celebration of Educational Success) and GAMMA (Greeks Advocating Mature Management of Alcohol).
-C.H.O.I.C.E.S. provides information and opportunities for students interested in health and wellness issues.
-C.H.O.I.C.E.S. offers programs on stress management, nutrition, exercise, goal setting and many others.
+C.H.O.I.C.E.S. provides education and opportunities for students interested in health and wellness issues.
+They are a student organization made up of trained peer educators who offer programs on stress management, healthy decision making, and other wellness related topics.
 GAMMA is composed of and works with students participating in fraternity and sorority life.
 GAMMA offers programs designed to improve risk-management and promote responsible attitudes toward alcohol use.

 The office of Alcohol, Drug and Wellness Education also advises three student-led committees to address current public health concerns:

 - YOUng People Matter: Student-led committee that addresses the misuse and abuse of prescription medication among 18-24 year-olds.
 They are active not only on campus but also at the county and state levels.